DongningZ/Master-Project/project.md

 Chris decided this project should have a review and restart.

-Before anything fancy the basic presentation of the data should be the first thing done.
+Before anything fancy the basic presentation of the data should be the first thing to do.

 The basic presentation of this type data mainly are two approaches: aggregation and average/smooth.